In accordance with Government guidelines, driving lessons in England can resume on 12th April 2021 following the third national lockdown.

 Driving lessons are, by their very nature, events which require people to be in close proximity with each other in a confined space.
 The Government guidelines strongly recommend a 1 metre distance between people outside of their own household or "social bubble".
 This is just not possible to maintain during a driving lesson as the type of cars used for driving tuition simply aren't that big!
 In order to achieve the suggested distance, you'd need a car with three front seats.
 That's not going to happen, so for driving lessons to restart again, both instructors and learner drivers need to find other ways of minimising the risk.

-So, unlike pre-pandemic driving lessons, sadly we are no longer in a situation where your driving instructor pulls up outside your door, you come out, climb straight into the driving seat, do your cockpit drill, go through the lesson plan together and off you go.
+So, unlike pre-lockdown driving lessons, sadly we are no longer in a situation where your driving instructor pulls up outside your door, you come out, climb straight into the driving seat, do your cockpit drill, go through the lesson plan together and off you go.
 The way driving lessons are carried out has had to change!
 We follow the official guidance from the Driver and Vehicle Standards Agency (DVSA) who are the Government department who regulate driver trainers and driving tests and every driving school and instructor in the country is likely to be making changes to the way they operate so that driving lessons are as safe as they can make them for their customers and themselves.

 In order to minimise the risk of spreading the virus, we have needed to amend the methods of payment we can accept.